-Candlelit is a digital mental health company focused on providing Black and multicultural families with at-home depression and anxiety screening, data-driven insights and talk therapy.
-When moms feel off balance mentally and emotionally, it can feel easier to suffer in silence at work or home than to seek help from professionals skilled to identify and treat perinatal mood and anxiety disorders (PMADs), which affect 1 in 5 women and families in the U.S.
+Candlelit Therapy is a digital mental health company focused on providing Black and multicultural families with at-home mental health screening and counseling sessions.
+When moms feel off balance mentally and emotionally, it can feel easier to suffer in silence at work or home than to seek help from mental health professionals.

 That's where we enter!

 Are you or do you know a new mom considering therapy, but not sure where to start?
-Beginning Summer 2020, our mobile app will provide free virtual screenings to learn about individual risk, mental health check-ins and access to at-home culturally-competent therapy.
+Beginning Fall 2020, our mobile app will provide free virtual screenings to learn about individual risk, mental health check-ins and access to culturally-competent therapy.

 Depression is a leading health complication during pregnancy and after childbirth with short- and long-term impacts on women and families, however more than half of women at risk never receive treatment.
-Despite federal recommendations to screen all adults for depression in 2002, 2009 and 2019 by the U.S. Preventive Services Task Force, a national study in 2017 found that less than 5 percent of adults, including moms, were screened in primary care settings.
+Despite federal recommendations to screen all adults for depression in February 2019 by the U.S. Preventive Services Task Force, a national study in 2017 found that less than 5 percent of adults were screened in primary care settings.

 Risk factors for untreated depression include individual or family history of mental illness, abuse, unplanned pregnancy, stressful life events or gestational diabetes, and cost society an estimated $14.2 billion in failed interventions and lost productivity over the span of five years.